BeyondConfused/Pong/README.md

 # Inside of the sun
 # That had been sucked into a black hole
 # But then the dasoidviruæoew9+pioaliens attacked
-# However they only wanted to pet the dogs
+# However they only wanted to pet the dog
-hoolor
-sdoeo